chromaui/chromatic-docs/access.md

 2. Go to the project's Manage page » Collaborate tab.
 3. Click to "sync collaborators with a Git repository".

-This connects your Chromatic email/password account with your Git provider account which then allows you to setup a [linked project](access#linked-projects).
+This connects your Chromatic email/password account with your Git provider account, allowing you to set up a [linked project](access#linked-projects).

 Note: Your personal account must have access to the repository in order to connect in Chromatic.
 You may need to ask an administrator to grant you additional permissions.